Relative to Datum: Yes

 Runout can also be constrained using a face as well as another circular surface.
 If this is the case the perpendicularity of the datum face to the reference surface can add into the runout of the surface as well, since if the part is tilted at an angle, the part would runout higher due to the tilting of the part.

 Runout is the 2D version of total runout.
-While it is measured in individual cross sections, total runout takes the measurement around and across the surface of the entire part in a 3D tolerance zone.
+While it is measured in individual cross-sections, total runout takes the measurement around and across the surface of the entire part in a 3D tolerance zone.

 Runout and its 3D component, Total runout, are very common symbols in GD&T due to the control they have on a rotating part.
-They are used in any rotating components such as drills, gears, shafts, axles and many machine tool parts.
-The automotive and industrial industry use this GD&T symbol very often on any part that is rotated.
+They are used in any rotating components such as drills, gears, shafts, axles, and many machine tool parts.
+The automotive and industrial industry uses this GD&T symbol very often on any part that is rotated.
 Runout usually is put into place when oscillations or vibrations need to be controlled on a fast rotating part, like an engine or transmission.
 If the part rotates it probably requires runout.

 A shaft that is rotated at very high speeds is prone to oscillations if the right edge of the shaft is too far offset from the left side.
-To control how much wobble this part will have runout is used to ensure that the smaller diameter surface is relatively controlled to datum surface A. To control this without GD&T would be nearly impossible.
+To control how much wobble this part will have runout is used to ensure that the smaller diameter surface is relatively controlled to datum surface A. To control this without Geometric Dimensioning and Tolerancing would be nearly impossible.
 The small amount of variation in the shaft, straightness of the shaft, and roundness of the individual surfaces would be unrealistic to control.
 With runout, you have your final rotational condition that you want controlled without needing to specify unnecessary tight control on the entire part.

 The best way to constrain this part is with GD&T

 By constraining with runout as shown on the drawing you are ensuring that when the shaft rotating, with datum A fixed in housing, the reference surface will not go outside of a perfect central rotation by more than 30 microns.
 This will ensure that only a limited vibration is made and that both parts will wear evenly.
-To ensure this condition is met, you must measure the parts with a gauge.
+To ensure this condition is met, you must measure the parts with a gage.